Pirates are everywhere! But this post is about team work.

 Here I said that the TI-83+ and TI-84 graphing calculators are so primitive that it is impossible to upload files to them.
 Well, if you are wrong, it's never too late to admit that.
-Here is a video on YouTube that says: Fool Proof way to cheat!!!
-There are many other cool ways to cheat in front of the teacher.
-What if you don't want to spend over $200 for Agresti and Franklin?
-No problem, you can find an electronic version!
-By the way, my big book is also on that site.
+Here is a video on YouTube showing that these calculators are real dinosaurs.
+There are many other cool ways to bypass the restrictions set by the College Board.
 Where there is demand there is supply.

 This is what I do to prevent cheating.
 1) Use only open-end questions that require more understanding than memorization.
 2) Improve students' preparation.
 If they know the material, no reason for them to cheat.
 3) And, of course, administer exams/quizzes in a way that prevents cheating.
 Here is how:

 1) I give a list of questions in advance.
 Sample question: Describe a situation in which: a) The mode is preferred to the mean and median, b) The mean is preferred to the mode and median, c) The median is preferred to the mean and mode.
 Summarize your conclusions in a table.

 2) I divide students in teams and tell them to study and discuss the questions.
 The main rule is that the quiz is written by randomly selected team reps.
 Team members get the grade received by their rep. Joint responsibility and natural mutual help are what drive the team work.